dslab-epfl/klint/tool/ReadMe.md

 Klint is based on angr, so if you want to extend it the angr tutorial is a must: https://docs.angr.io/core-concepts

 Klint also has some basic unit tests, run `python -m unittests`

+Note that the "instruction limit" mentioned in the paper is not yet supported but should be trivial to add using angr's built-in features.